rozbb/dudect-bencher/README.md

 ## Command line arguments

-To run a subset of the benchmarks whose name contains a specific string, use `--filter`.
+* `--filter` runs a subset of the benchmarks whose name contains a specific string.
 Example:
 ```shell
 cargo run --release --example ctbench-foo -- --filter ar
 ```
 will run only the benchmarks with the substring `ar` in it, i.e., `arith`, and not `vec_eq`.

-To run a benchmark continuously, collecting more samples as it goes along, use `--continuous`.
+* `--continuous` run a benchmark continuously, collecting more samples as it goes along.
 Example:
 ```shell
 cargo run --release --example ctbench-foo -- --continuous vec_eq
 ```
 will run the `vec_eq` benchmark continuously.

-To get raw runtimes in CSV format, use `--out`.
+* `--out` outputs raw runtimes in CSV format.
 Example:
 ```shell
 cargo run --release --example ctbench-foo -- --out data.csv
 ```